carnival-data/carnival/app/carnival-core/doc/graph.md

 ### Controlled Instance

 Descriptor for graph labels.
-Vertexes with ControlledInstance labels behave in a way that is conceptually similar to Singleton classes.
+Vertexes with VertexBuilder labels behave in a way that is conceptually similar to Singleton classes.
 They must have at least one unique property and the allowed values for these properties are defined by controlled vocabulary that is not expected to change very often.
 These vertices will usually only be created in the initial graph setup, the controlled vocabulary will be maintained in Carnival (perhaps via enums) and the Carnival graph integrity QC will check that the controlled vocabulary matches the existing instances in the graph.

 An example of this is the label IdentifierClass.
 There is a static set of identifier types that can be used to represent patients and encounters (EMPIs, MRNs, collection packet IDs, etc).
 These identifier types will be defined by an enum elsewhere.
 This enum will be referenced during the graph set-up phase to create the IdentifierClass instances.